 effets secondaires reeducation périnée avec sonde

-What are the adavantages and side effects of Pelvic floor rehabilitation with devices and trainers?
+What are the advantages and side effects of Pelvic floor rehabilitation with devices and trainers?

 If you have started your pelvic floor rehabilitation with a device, you have surely felt some first effects on on the tone our pelvic floor.
 But do you know what are all the side effects of pelvic floor rehabilitation with an electrical stimulation device?